Revisiting Tree Canonization using polynomials: Preliminaries

 Let $p_i$ denote the $i^{th}$ prime number for all positive integers $i$.

 \subparagraph*{Arithmetic formula} Let $\mathbb{F}$ be a field and $x_1,x_2,\ldots,x_n$ be indeterminates.
 Then an \textit{arithmetic circuit} over $\mathbb{F}$ is a directed acyclic graph (DAG) with unique sink vertex, and each internal vertex is labelled by a $+$ or $\times$ (also called sum and product gates respectively), while the source vertices are labelled by either the field elements or the indeterminates.
-Each vertex of the tree is associated with a polynomial in $\mathbb{F}[x_1,x_2,\ldots,x_n]$, which is inductively defined as follows.
+Each vertex of the DAG is associated with a polynomial in $\mathbb{F}[x_1,x_2,\ldots,x_n]$, which is inductively defined as follows.
 For the source vertices, it is their label.
 For a $\times$ (or $+$) labelled vertex, it is the product (or sum) of polynomials associated with its children vertices.
-Size of a circuit is the number of the vertices in it.
 The \textit{size} of a circuit is the number of vertices in it.
 Its \textit{height} is the length of the longest path from any source to the sink vertex.
 An arithmetic circuit for which the underlying DAG is a tree, is an \textit{arithmetic formula}.

-Let $A$ be an arithmetic formula over the field $F$ and indeterminates $x_1,x_2,\ldots,x_n$.
+Let $A$ be an arithmetic formula over the field $\mathbb{F}$ and indeterminates $x_1,x_2,\ldots,x_n$.
 The \textit{Formula Evaluation Problem}, with input instance $A$ and a scalar tuple $(c_1,c_2,\ldots, c_n)\in \mathbb{F}^n$, is to compute the value of the formula $A$ at $(c_1,c_2,\ldots,c_n)$.

 Now, we have the following after combining~\cite{BCGR92,HAB}.

 \begin{theorem}{\rm\cite{BCGR92,HAB}} The Formula Evaluation Problem is in $\Log$. \end{theorem}